 Click the button below to learn more about SafetyWing’s setup or read our insider review for the full tasty scoop.

-As you can see from our best hostels of Pittsburgh list when you’re headed to Steel City you don’t have to compromise on your travel budget.
-You can stay in a fantastic place without putting a strain on your wallet.
+As you can see from my best budget accommodation in Pittsburgh, when you’re headed to Steel City you don’t have to compromise on budget.
+You can stay in a fantastic place without putting a strain on your wallet while you travel.
+Hopefully, with my stellar guide, you’ll be confident in your choice of where to stay and can get excited about the rest of your plans!

-I definitely think that Stay Pittsburgh is the best value for the money.
+I definitely think that The Oakland University Apartment is the best value for the money.
 With great room setups, stellar location and a rate that’s not going to break the bank, it’s the best around.
+Plus you get to be amongst the uni scene.